It is a sorting process.

 Bereavement Counselling

-Bereavement counselling offers a supportive and safe space where you'll be listened to, can express your feelings (whatever they might be) and talk freely about your loss.
-It gives you room to reflect, remember and mourn.
+I offer a supportive and safe space where you'll be listened to, can express your feelings (whatever they might be) and talk freely about your loss.
+This gives you room to reflect, remember and mourn.
 There's no 'right' or 'wrong' way to grieve or find your way after a death - how you do this will be unique to you.
 It'll be influenced and shaped by your personality and life history, your relationship with the person who died, your experiences and memories of them, the way in which they died and so on.

 Working at a pace that's right for you, I'll invite you to tell the story of your shared history with the person who died, explore your feelings about their death and think about how that has impacted your life.
 We also pause and pay attention to how grief manifests for you - physically, cognitively, emotionally - as well as thinking about your beliefs about death.
 Talking and sifting through your memories, reflections and feelings, helps you begin to find calm, regain your balance and start to make sense of things.